| Title: | A Framework for Building HTTP API |

 add_static()

-method to serve file or directory at file_path
+Adds GET method to serve file or directory at file_path.

 Application$add_static(path, file_path, content_type = NULL, ...)